UnQOfficial/void/SECURITY.md

 3. Release a fix as soon as possible
 4. Credit the finder (unless anonymity is requested)

-Thank you for helping keep the Void AI Code Editor Installer secure!
+Thank you for helping keep the Void AI Code Editor for Android secure!